SAP-samples/cloud-espm-cloud-native/README.md

 ### Tax Service Application Deployment

-The Tax Service Application can be deployed in two ways
+The Tax Service Application can be deployed in two ways:
 * CF Manifest
 * Deploy service

-*Please note that the ESPM application and Tax Service application shoudl be deployed on the same CF space*
+*Please note that the ESPM application and Tax Service application should be deployed on the same CF space.*

 #### CF Manifest